 Heathrow Airport Children’s Facilities

-Heathrow Airport has a number of facilities for looking after children, including play areas and also facilities for newly born babies and young children.
+Heathrow Airport has a number of children’s facilities, making the wait for your flight just that little bit easier, including play areas and also facilities for newly born babies and toddlers.

 Child friendly Airport Lounges

 There are a number of play areas at Heathrow Airport.
-They are unsupervised, soft play areas that are designed to keep your little companion busy and enternained prior to the flight.
+They are unsupervised, soft play areas that are designed to keep your little companion busy and entertained prior to the flight.

 Terminal 3 at Heathrow boasts a dedicated Family Lounge split into two areas – one is for children up to 2 years old, and another one that suits children from 3 to 9 years old.
 There is also a special Game Zone for the children aged 10-15, a kids quiet room, some drink vending facilities and plenty of space for parents and accompanying adults to sit and relax.
 Nursing mothers are welcome to use a special discreet area.